Overqualified for a Job? Strategies to Adapt

 Explain why the company’s job matches your lifestyle and priorities.
 That can help to put your audience's mind at ease.
 You might be looking for a lower-level job because you want to return to an earlier point in your career you enjoyed, or you want to work with the next generation of talent in your industry.
 You might also be transitioning to part-time work or even a new career.

-You need don’t to give every reason why you’re seeking this job, but give at least one reason.
+You need not give every reason why you’re seeking this job, but you should give at least one reason.

 2. Keep your resume relevant